santhoshfsd/kubernetes-reference/README.md

  ### apply changes

- - kubectl create -f pod-nginx-server.yml --save-config
- -save config
-    causes the resource config settings to be saved in the annotations save the initial state
+ - kubectl create -f pod-nginx-server.yml --save-config --record -save config causes the resource config settings to be saved in the annotations save the initial state
  - kubectl describe pod [pod-name]
+ - record
+   record the deployment command in the revision history

 ## Access the container in the pod
  - kubectl exec <pod-name> -it sh